2026 Pillar Guide

 CasinoFloorStrategy2026—HowtoFindAPMachines

-A complete walkthrough of the floor-walk routine that profitable advantage players use: preparation, identification, meter reading, tools, etiquette, and where to find AP-rich properties.
+A complete walkthrough of the floor-walk routine that profitable advantage players use: preparation, identification, counter reading, tools, etiquette, and where to find AP-rich properties.

 What Is Casino Floor Strategy?